Blog

 Can Zapier handle high-volume or large-scale workflows?

 Zapier can handle a high volume of tasks, especially with paid plans.
 It supports multi-step workflows, logic branches, and advanced features like Webhooks.
-However, it’s best for small to mid-sized operations.
-Large-scale systems with thousands of complex workflows may run into task limits or performance lags.
+It's a reliable platform that can handle millions of task runs without any performance degradation.

 Is Boomi designed for enterprise-level scalability?